AntonyNeal/sw_website/CLAIRE-HNRY-SETUP-RECIPE.md

 ## The Simple Solution 🎯

-**Good news!** You only need **ONE service** - HNRY handles EVERYTHING:
+**HNRY handles your tax and accounting** - clients pay you via HNRY PayID:

 ### What HNRY Does ✨

-- ✅ **Accepts credit/debit card payments** (Visa, Mastercard) - at no extra cost!
+- ✅ **Receives client deposits** via HNRY PayID (bank transfer)
 - ✅ **Automatically calculates and pays your taxes** (income tax, GST, ACC)
-- ✅ **Provides invoicing** - send professional invoices to clients
+- ✅ **Tracks all income** - from deposits and cash payments
 - ✅ **Tracks expenses** - claim deductions easily
 - ✅ **Acts as your accountant** - files tax returns for you
 - ✅ **Financial reporting** - see how your business is doing

+### How Payments Work 💰

+**Client Booking Flow:**

+1. Client books via website (no payment online)
+2. You receive booking confirmation email
+3. You send HNRY PayID to client for deposit (20%)
+4. Client transfers deposit to your HNRY account
+5. Client pays remaining 80% in cash at session

+**Julian's Platform Fee:**

+- Julian tracks bookings from SimplyBook.me
+- Monthly Stripe invoice for 20% platform fee
+- You pay Julian's invoice (separate from HNRY)

-### Why This is Perfect 🎉
+### Why This Works 🎉

-- One account instead of managing multiple services
+- Simple for clients - just bank transfer + cash
-- No extra payment processing fees (unlike Stripe's 1.75% + $0.30)
+- No card processing fees
-- Julian will be added as admin to help with integration
-- Everything in one place - payments, taxes, accounting
+- HNRY tracks all income automatically
+- Julian manages the tech - you focus on photography

 ---